STOP Therapy for Obsessive Compulsive Disorder

 Help is on the way: Support for individuals, couples and families in the community.

-OCD is an anxiety disorder that affects more than 450,000 Australians.
+Obsessive Compulsive Disorder (OCD) is an anxiety disorder that affects more than 450,000 Australians.
 People with OCD are besieged by intrusive and unwanted thoughts, images or impulses (obsessions), and are compelled to perform behavioural and mental rituals (compulsions).
-Obsessions and compulsions are distressing, exhausting and time consuming, and cause significant interference in the sufferer's family and social relationships, daily routines, and their capacity to fulfil their goals in employment and education.
-Cognitive Behavioural Therapy (CBT) has been found to be an effective treatment of OCD and this treatment approach is used the group therapy program offered by the Psychology Clinic and the Brain and Psychological Sciences Research Centre (BPsyC).
+Obsessions and compulsions are distressing, exhausting and time consuming, and cause significant interference in the sufferer’s family and social relationships, daily routines, and their capacity to fulfil their goals in employment and education.

 Our groups run multiple times throughout the year.
 To find out how you can register to participate in this group please contact the Clinic's Project Officer by phone (03) 9214 5528 or email firstname.lastname@example.org